Vicious cycle of nausea

 - Ginger – one of the best known and researched remedies for nausea.
 It comes in many forms, from teas to crystals to ground powders, so there’s always an option for this wondrous spice.

-- Cayenne Pepper – this helps to relieve nausea and vomiting, whatever the cause, as it stimulates the digestive tract.
+- Cayenne Pepper – when taken in moderation, this spice may help to relieve nausea and vomiting, as it can help to gently stimulate the digestive tract back into it's natural rhythm.

 - Silicol Gel® – Silicol Gel is rich in silicic acid which can help to soothe the stomach lining, thus helping with feelings of nausea.